Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 In Switzerland, you need to be careful about buying powerful cars.
 The first obvious reason is that a powerful engine will consume more gas.

-But the second reason is less obvious: taxes and insurances!
-Indeed, in Switzerland, the circulation office will tax you based on the power of the car.
+But the second reason is less obvious: taxes and insurance!
+Indeed, in Switzerland, the circulation office will tax you based on the car’s power.
 If you have a massive engine, you will pay more taxes.
-It is also based on the value of the vehicle, but we have covered that already.
+It is also based on the vehicle’s value, but we have covered that already.

 Also, having an extremely powerful car when you have slow limits on the road is not helpful.
 Many people do not use half of the power of their car!

-So, if you want to save money on your car every year, you should opt for a standard car, not a huge racing car or a pickup truck.
+So, to save money on your car every year, you should opt for a standard car, not a huge racing car or a pickup truck.

 4. Do not over-insure your car